vincent-octo/liris-kt/knowledge-transfer.md

 The code responsible for the locking mechanism is in the source file [`engine/lock.py`][ktbs-source-lock], and the core method is [`WithLockMixin.lock`](https://github.com/ktbs/ktbs/blob/733b4a7e84515682612981f47714acd1feac5e95/lib/ktbs/engine/lock.py#L68-L116).
 I will now try to explain how the locking mechanism work by looking at this method step by step.

-I will first explain the main work with the semaphore, that is the code in the [else block](https://github.com/ktbs/ktbs/blob/733b4a7e84515682612981f47714acd1feac5e95/lib/ktbs/engine/lock.py#L89-L116) (I intentionnaly left out some code bits, marked with  `# ...`, to focus on the semaphore concept):
+I will first explain the main work with the semaphore, that is the code in the [else block](https://github.com/ktbs/ktbs/blob/733b4a7e84515682612981f47714acd1feac5e95/lib/ktbs/engine/lock.py#L89-L116) (I intentionally left out some code bits, marked with  `# ...`, to focus on the semaphore concept):

 ```python
 semaphore = self._get_semaphore()